About Us

 Mission Statement

-Penn Psychedelic Collaborative brings together faculty with unique approaches to psychedelic research across centers and departments in the Schools of Engineering, Medicine, Nursing, Social Policy and Practice, Law, Business, Arts and Sciences, and Design to catalyze innovative transdisciplinary research.
+The Penn Psychedelic Collaborative brings individuals together—faculty, students, and professionals from Penn, local universities, and from the Philadelphia region—with unique approaches to psychedelic research, forging new connections between centers and across departments in the Schools of Engineering, Medicine, Nursing, Social Policy and Practice, Law, Business, Arts and Sciences, and Design to catalyze innovative transdisciplinary research.